 Problems from the Top Down

-reports that the problems at Pima that resulted in probation may have initiated from top administration officials.
+Tucson News Now reports that the problems at Pima that resulted in probation may have initiated by top administration officials.
 The publication specifically cites allegations of sexual harassment against Ray Flores, the former chancellor of the school, which were left unaddressed by school administrators for a number of years.
 The commission investigating the school also found a “hostile working environment” was reported by many staff members of the community college.

 Report Specifics that Led to Probation

 Inside Higher Ed reports that the four-member accreditation team from the Higher Learning Commission found complex issues with the community college that fell into nine major themes.
 Some of those themes included: